 After all, riding the train of self-righteousness and exclusivity never worked well in the public eye.

-About: James Herrin - Cybersecurity researcher who studies the ways of reducing cyber risks and improving Internet safety.
+About: James Herrin - Cybersecurity research who studies the ways of reducing cyber risks and improving Internet safety.